NCAS-CMS/cfdm/docs/source/introduction.rst

   constructs <domain construct>` from netCDF, CDL, and Zarr datasets with a choice of netCDF backends,

-* be fully flexible with respect to HDF5 chunking,

 * read files from OPeNDAP servers and S3 object stores,

+* be fully flexible with respect to dataset chunking,

 * create new field and domain constructs in memory,

 * write field and domain constructs to netCDF datasets on disk,